beakandsqueak/beak-and-squeak-archive/README.md

  ---
 Beak: “Everyone is replaceable except for the worst person I’ve ever met.”
  ---
+Squeak: “My attention is really limited.
+That’s how I know who I like.”
+ ---
 Beak: “I don’t have to lie.
 If they like me, they’ll lie to themselves.”
  ---
 Beak: “I have the same script for everyone.”